-- The site includes wildlife corridors along the M1, along the River Ouzel which runs south-north through the site and along the Broughton Brook. - There are a number of areas of woodland, including deciduous woodland priority habitats, and lengths of hedgerow within the site.
-These hedgerows provide habitat and connectivity for wildlife and open space corridors, contain individual mature trees and are also part of the historic environment. - The Ouzel Valley Linear Park lies to the south of the site and should be extended into the site, with future potential to continue into Newport Pagnell.
+- The site includes wildlife corridors along the M1 and along the River Ouzel which runs southnorth through the site. - There are a number of areas of woodland and lengths of hedgerow within the site.
+These hedgerows provide habitat and connectivity for wildlife and open space corridors, contain individual mature trees and are also part of the historic environment. - The Ouzel Valley Linear Park lies to the south of the site and could be extended into the site, with future potential to continue into Newport Pagnell.